EU flag against grey background

 Whether you’re looking to gain residency through real estate investment, start a business, or qualify as a digital nomad, Digital Émigré aims to walk you through every step of the journey.
 We’ll explain the requirements, costs, and timelines associated with each pathway in detail.

 Obtaining a second passport in Europe comes with many benefits.
 It allows you to live, work and travel freely across the EU.
 It gives you access to first-class healthcare, education and financial systems.
-Most importantly, it provides you and your family with the security and stability of an EU citizenship.
+Most importantly, it provides you and your family with the security and stability of EU citizenship.

 At Digital Émigré, we’re focused on helping people achieve their dreams of European residence or citizenship.
 We want to empower travelers, investors and remote workers to take advantage of this life-changing opportunity.
-With the right information and guidance, obtaining a second passport in Europe is within your reach.
+With the right information and guidance, obtaining a second passport in Europe is well within your reach.

 We chose the name Digital Émigré because, historically, an émigré leaves their country of origin because of political reasons.
 And digital, because we’re primarily aimed at people who earn their income online, or through other passive sources such as pensions.